robgibbons/unchained/README.md

 ## Getting Started

-Get started by requiring Unchained inside your **app.js**.
+Get started by installing ([npm install unchained](https://www.npmjs.org/package/unchained)) and requiring Unchained inside your **app.js**.
 Pass in the root module and app directory to allow Unchained to require the rest of your modules:

 ```javascript
 // app.js